slwulf/input-masks/README.md

 inputMask(document.querySelector('input'), '(###) ### - ####');
 ```

-Any characters in your mask that are not identifiers (special characters that map to a specfic set of characters) will be taken as literal and passed over when a user types into the field.
+Any characters in your mask that are not identifiers (special characters that map to a specific set of characters) will be taken as literal and passed over when a user types into the field.

 The full mask definition API is documented below.